Search All Doctors and Providers Affiliated with WakeMed.

 Search For Providers Who Are Members of WakeMed Physician Practices.

 Find a Service Location

-People with high cholesterol should watch what they eat.
-The ideal diet would be low in fatty foods like certain meats, dairy products, egg yolks and shellfish, and higher in fresh fruits and vegetables, lean meats, nuts and whole grains.
+People with high cholesterol also should watch what they eat.
+An ideal low-cholesterol diet is low in fatty foods like certain meats, dairy products, egg yolks and shellfish, and higher in fresh fruits and vegetables, lean meats, nuts and whole grains.

 Be prepared for an emergency.
 Learn to save a life by learning hands only CPR.

 3000 New Bern Ave.

 Raleigh, NC 27610